Grover and I share a birthday, according to the 1972 Sesame Street calendar — Oct. 14th.

 A prototype of Grover called Gleep appeared as early as 1967 on an episode of The Ed Sullivan Show.
-I get that info from the Muppet Wiki link at the beginning of this post, which is not to be confused with The Monster at the End of This Book (on which more shortly).
-Nearly all proper nouns seen in blue hypertext during Muppet Mondays, if not otherwise specified, head over to that expansive and entertainingly informative website despite it not being an authorized outlet.
+I get that info from the Muppet Wiki link at the beginning of this post, which is not to be confused with The Monster at the End of This Book (on which more quite soon).
+Nearly all proper nouns seen in blue hypertext during Muppet Mondays, if not otherwise specified, head over to that expansive and entertainingly informative resource.

-The Monster at the End of This Book was a classic of my childhood (and many others’) that I’ve read to my nieces in character exactly once at severe peril to my throat — Kermit, The Count, and even Cookie Monster are much easier on the vocal cords, let me tell you.
+The Monster at the End of This Book was a classic of my childhood (and many others’) that I’ve read to my nieces in character exactly once at severe peril to my throat — Kermit, Count von Count, and even Cookie Monster are much easier on the vocal cords, let me tell you.
 Like many of the Sesame Street sketches that involve throwaway lines or parodies of pop-culture for parents and other adults to enjoy, Monster at the End rewards sophisticated sensibilities by virtue of its metatextuality as well as the sheer emotionality of Grover.
-It was such a joy that I even bought its belated sequel, Another Monster at the End of This Book, in which Grover is joined by Elmo (who's considered by many to be the hellspawned price that the Sesame Street people were forced to pay when making a deal with the devil for their show's success).
-The original’s above-linked Muppet Wiki entry reveals not only numerous printings but adaptations of the book to multimedia formats and even a Twitter take on it from 2009.
+It was such a joy that I bought its belated sequel, Another Monster at the End of This Book, in which Grover is joined by that hellspawn Elmo.
+The original’s Muppet Wiki entry reveals not only numerous printings but adaptations of the book to multimedia formats and even a Twitter take on it from 2009.

-Grover has become less shaggy and a brighter blue in recent times, with Eric Jacobson taking over performance duties in 1998 from the legendary Frank Oz.
-If you compare the way other long-running characters, from Batman to the Bart Simpson, looked in their earliest appearances to the way they look today, they’ve all changed.
-When he first appeared on Sesame Street during the opening season, the Muppet who would be dubbed Grover actually had dark green fur and a reddish-orange nose (as opposed to the pink he sports now), just as he looked when known as Gleep on Ed Sullivan in 1967 and Jim Henson’s 1968 Muppets on Puppets special — but he was given the name Grover towards the end of that first season, and it stuck through the changes the following season that brought us the Grover we came to know.
+Grover has become less shaggy and turned a brighter blue in recent times, with Eric Jacobson taking over performance duties in 1998 from the legendary Frank Oz.
+If you compare the way other long-running characters, from Batman to Bart Simpson, looked in their earliest appearances to the way they look today, they’ve all changed.
+When he first appeared on Sesame Street during the opening season, the Muppet yet to be dubbed Grover actually had dark green fur and an orange nose (rather than the pink he sports now), just as he looked when known as Gleep on Ed Sullivan in 1967 and Jim Henson’s 1968 Muppets on Puppets special — but he was given the name Grover towards the end of that first season, and it stuck through the changes the following season that brought us the Grover we came to know.
 The Muppet Wiki, no surprise, has an entry on the Grover prototype that bridges his Gleep days and the later familiar version of Grover, an incarnation that has apparently been nicknamed Fuzzyface by fans.